Get insider access

 Charging Port USB-C

 The SteelSeries Arctis Nova 7 have an outstanding battery life performance.
-The manufacturer advertises them to last 26 hours continuously with Bluetooth and their wireless transmitter in use.
+The manufacturer advertises that they will last 26 hours continuously with Bluetooth and their wireless transmitter in use.
 We measured over 33 hours, which is less than competitors like the HyperX Cloud III Wireless, but these headphones easily last through long gaming sessions.
 However, battery life can vary depending on use.
 Luckily, they're equipped with an auto-off timer to help conserve battery life, and you can even use them passively if you run out of battery life.

 8.5